interactive-data-language/vscode-idl/README.md

 For a full list of changes, see [CHANGELOG.md](./CHANGELOG.md) for lots of details.

+## IDL Requirement

+Using the "debug" sessions of IDL requires that you have a version of IDL with lists, hashes, and orderedhashes (and the ability to parse/serialize JSON).

+The extension is tested against:

+- IDL 8.9

+- IDL 9.0

+Anything else is use-at-your-own-risk and may not work.

+For notebooks, we only test against the above versions, and the ENVI Notebook API does require ENVI in order to function.

 ## Features

 - IDL Notebooks for a new, modern, and ad-hoc way to develop IDL code!
 Check out the examples to learn about how they work (accessible through the sidebar of the extension).